 Requirements:

-In order to apply for honors, students must have maintained a 3.5 GPA in the major, and an average of at least 3.0 overall.
+In order to apply for honors, students must have maintained a 3.5 GPA in the major, and an average of at least 3.0 overall, as calculated through the end of the first semester of their penultimate year.
 Admission to Honors is by approval of the whole faculty, based on the student’s application (detailed below) and academic record.

 If you are eligible and interested in applying for Honors, please read the following timeline and guidelines carefully.